evildmp/afraid-to-commit/README.txt

 git will help you manage your own work in a more streamlined and efficient way.

-The automated testing tutorial - the most substantial component of the workshop - will help you develop your software faster, better and more easily.

 What we'll cover
 ================

-The workshop will take participants through the complete cycle of identifying a simple issue in a Django or Python project, writing a patch with tests and documentation, and submitting it.
+The workshop will take participants through the complete cycle of identifying a simple issue in a Django or Python project, writing a patch with documentation, and submitting it.

 The workshop will take you through the use of:

 * virtualenv and pip
 * git (and GitHub)
-* running and writing tests for Python applications
 * writing and building documentation using Sphinx
 * submitting a pull request